Skip to contents

 library(b3gbi)

-# Load GBIF data cube
+# 1. Load and prepare the GBIF data cube

 cube_name <- system.file("extdata", "denmark_mammals_cube_eqdgc.csv", package = "b3gbi")